wandb/wandbot/README.md

 **Run the evaluation**

 Launch W&B Weave evaluation in the root `wandbot` directory.
 Ensure that you're virtual envionment is active.
 By default, a sample will be evaluated 3 times in order to account for both the stochasticity of wandbot and our LLM judge.

-For debugging, pass the `--debug` flag to only evaluate on a small number of samples.
-To adjust the number of parallel evaluation calls weave makes use the `--n_weave_parallelism` flag when calling `eval.py`
+- For debugging, pass the `--debug` flag to only evaluate on a small number of samples.
+- To adjust the number of parallel evaluation calls weave makes use the `--n_weave_parallelism` flag when calling `eval.py`
+- see `eval_config.py` for all evaluation options.

 ```
 source wandbot_venv/bin/activate